 Pursuant to the National Environmental Policy Act of 1969 (NEPA) and the Act’s implementing regulations promulgated by the Council on Environmental Quality ([CEQ]; 40 Code of Federal Regulations [CFR] 1500-1508), federal agencies are required to evaluate the potential environmental impacts of their proposed actions.
 This EA was prepared to assess the potential impacts of TVA’s Proposed Action on the environment in accordance with CEQ’s and TVA’s procedures for implementing NEPA (TVA 1983).

 The EA studied two alternatives: (1) the No Action alternative which TVA would not provide a new power supply to in Clay, Lowndes, and Oktibbeha Counties MS, and (2) the Action Alternative which TVA would provide a new power supply to in Clay, Lowndes, and Oktibbeha Counties, MS.

-Additional information on this project is available, including background information, maps, and a project schedule.
 The EA and FONSI are available through the links below.

 More information on this environmental review can be obtained from: